 The severity of GERD symptoms varies from person to person and can be moderate to severe.
 Typical signs and symptoms include of:

-• Heartburn is a burning feeling in the chest that usually occurs after eating and is worse when you’re lying down.
+- Heartburn is a burning sensation in the chest usually produced by eating and often is made worse by lying down.

-• Chronic Cough: An irritated throat brought on by acid reflux might result in a chronic cough.
+- Chronic Cough: An offended throat due to the backed up acid can result in chronic cough.

-• Some people feel queasy, especially right after eating.
+- Certain individuals feel queasy, especially after eating.

 GERD Causes and Risk Factors

-• Pregnancy: gastroesophageal reflux disease symptoms may arise due to hormonal fluctuations and elevated abdominal pressure.
+Pregnancy – Gastroesophageal reflux disease symptoms may appear because of hormonal changes and increased abdominal pressure.

 GERD Diagnosis Using ICD 10 Code

-For the diagnosis of GERD in the absence of particular problems such esophagitis, utilize the ICD 10 code K21.9.
-However, K21.0 is taken when GERD is linked to esophageal injury or inflammation.
+Use ICD code K21.9 for the diagnosis of GERD when there are no specific issues such as esophagitis.
+In contrast, code K21.0 is assigned when GERD is associated with injury or inflammation of esophagus.
 The ICD 10 code is useful for:

 Techniques for Diagnosing gastroesophageal reflux disease